libmir/D-YAML/docs/tutorials/custom_types.md

 }
 ```

-First we load the YAML document, and then have the resulting *Node*s converted
+First we load the YAML document, and then have the resulting *YamlAlgebraic*s converted
 to Colors via their constructor.

 You can find the source code for what we've done so far in the